LiberTEM/LiberTEM/docs/source/changelog/obsolescence/jobremoval.rst

-[Depreciation] Job API will be retired
+[Deprecation] Job API will be retired
 ======================================

  * ApplyMasksJob and PickFrameJob will be replaced with implementations based on